NAVETRA™ · OIaR Simulation

 This article has been prepared by Purple Wins for informational and thought-leadership purposes only.
 It does not constitute financial advice, investment advice, legal advice, or any form of professional advisory service.
 Nothing in this article should be relied upon as the basis for any investment, business, or governance decision.

 NAVETRA™ is a framework and product of Purple Wins.
-Purple Wins is not affiliated with, endorsed by, or acting on behalf of Weatherford International or any of its subsidiaries, successors, or affiliated entities.
+Purple Wins is not affiliated with, endorsed by, or acting on behalf of Weatherford International or any of its subsidiaries, successors, or affiliates.
 All trademarks referenced remain the property of their respective owners. © Purple Wins.
 All rights reserved.
 NAVETRA™ is a trademark of Purple Wins.